Mayor-Rhymes/hng-backend-stage-2/README.md

 After cloning the repository, make sure you have node js and npm installed on your PC.

-If you have nodejs and npm installed on your PC, type the following command
+If you have nodejs and npm installed on your PC, type the following command in the project directory

 `npm install`